RetrivedMods/WClient/README.md

-# WClient - The Ultimate Hacked Client for Minecraft Bedrock Edition (MCPE)
+# WClient - The Ultimate Utility Client for Minecraft Bedrock Edition (MCPE)

-**WClient** is a premium-grade, feature-rich hacked client designed for Minecraft Bedrock Edition (MCPE), offering unparalleled performance, smooth visuals, and powerful combat utilities.
+**WClient** is a premium-grade, feature-rich utility client designed for Minecraft Bedrock Edition (MCPE), offering unparalleled performance, smooth visuals, and powerful combat utilities.
 Inspired by top-tier clients like **ProtoHax**, **MuCuteClient**, and advancements by **Project Lumina**, WClient combines the best of all worlds into a single, user-friendly package.

 > ⚔️ Dominate the battlefield.
 > 🕹️ Fly with style.